sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 There’s huge value in developing new benchmarks and we believe that the proposed GSM-Symbolic can be quite useful!
 The accompanying analysis, however, can be substantially improved with the help of basic statistics.
-The frequentist analysis we perform here is particularly suitable, as the Symbolic templates allow us to create an arbitrary number of new datasets (the frequentists' dream).
+The frequentist approach we adopt here is particularly well-suited, as the Symbolic templates allow us to generate an arbitrary number of new datasets<d-footnote>This is the Frequentist's dream!
+The alternative to Frequentism is Bayesian analysis, which we leave for another blog post.</d-footnote>.

-Findings:
+We summarise our key findings as follows:
-- [Section 4.1] We discuss the assumptions under which variability of performance on GSM-Symbolic is expected and quantifiable.
-We provide empirical evidence that that variability is indeed expected.
+- [Section 4.1] We discussed the assumptions under which variability of performance on GSM-Symbolic is unexpected vs expected and quantifiable.
+We provided empirical evidence that variability is indeed expected.
-- [Section 4.2] Mismatch between GSM8K and GSM-Symbolic distributions may explain some of the observed performance differences between models and datasets (in addition to contamination and "lack of reasoning").
-The observed performance degradation on GSM-Symbolic is not statistically significant.
+- [Section 4.2] We argued that distribution mismatch between the GSM8K and GSM-Symbolic datasets may explain some of the observed performance decline of models (in addition to contamination and "lack of reasoning").
-- [Section 4.3] Performance increase and variance increase with question complexity.
+We also quantified the extent to which the performance degradation on GSM-Symbolic is actually statistically significant.
+Considering models individually, only 3 out of 25 models show a statistically significant performance decline on GSM-Symbolic (and 1 performs significantly better).
+Taken together, there is some statistically strong evidence for a performance decline on GSM-Symbolic vs GSM8K.
+- [Section 4.3] The observed increase in performance variance with rising question complexity is likely an over-interpretation of expected statistical artifacts.
+The decrease in success probability as complexity grows can be attributed to both increased reasoning difficulty and a higher likelihood of arithmetic errors.
-- [Section 4.4] No-Op results do indeed show statistically significant decrease in performance for all models except ...; taken jointly, ....
+- [Section 4.4] TODO No-Op results do indeed show statistically significant decrease in performance for all models except ...; taken jointly, ....

-We strongly believe that without those we risk over-interpreting results and drawing misleading conclusions.
+**Final thoughts:** We strongly believe that without a rigorous statistical framework, there is a substantial risk of over-interpreting results and drawing misleading conclusions.
+We hope that this blog post can serve as a tutorial and can help researchers to perform more rigorous LM evaluations!

 <!-- ### Acknowledgement